Quinten/mini-web-game/docs/README.md

 - Mouse and touch controls with `pointer` component
 - Sound and music with the `sound` component
 - Graphics can be made with just code and also the favicon and pwa icons and even the sounds
-- Uses the canvas 2d context for the moment, but webgl is on the roadmap
+- Uses the canvas 2d context (for the moment?)

 ## Things to mod